open-cogsci/sigmund-ai/readme.md

 ## Dependencies

 For Python dependencies, see `pyproject.toml`.
-In addition to these, `pandoc` is required for the ability to read attachments.
+In addition to these, `pandoc` is required for the ability to read attachments, and a local `redis` server needs to run for persistent data between sessions.

 ## Running (development)